-Setting out requirements for 3rd party assets is generally undertaken by the relevant utility authorities and is out of scope in this document.
+Unless explicitly specified in other contractual arrangements, setting out requirements for 3rd party assets is generally undertaken by the relevant utility authorities and is out of scope in this document.

 Abutments and piers shall be set out on the site by a surveyor experienced in bridge construction in accordance with MRTS62 Bridge Substructure.